Adrian-Amoddio/temperature-mapping-automation/README.md

 # Temperature Mapping Automation System

-This repository contains an automation system developed for pharmaceutical equipment and storage space GMP temperature mapping.
-The system uses iButton data loggers, GUI automation, data processing, API integration, and Word report generation to streamline reporting.
+Automates the GMP temperature mapping workflow for pharmaceutical equipment and storage space.
+The tool uses iButton data loggers, GUI automation, data processing, API integration, and Word report generation to streamline reporting.
+I developed this during my time at Biological Therapies and proposed it to management.
+It was utilized and reduced hours of manual work down to minutes.
+The repo excludes private images and sensitive information.

+# Results

+- Reporting time reduced from 4 hours to under 15 minutes
+- Improved worker satisfaction by reducing repetitive manual work
+- Improved reporting consistency and eliminated the risk of human error
+- Saved the company significant time and money

 # Project Summary

+Pharmaceutical companies that manufacture drug products are legally required to monitor the temperature of storage locations and manufacturing equipment.
+This is to guarantee that at no stage during manufacture or shipping the temperature of the products exceeded any tolerable limits which can impact drug performance.
+Each batch requires temperature data to be analysed and documented in a formal report.
+Previously, this process was manual and extremely time consuming.
+I proposed and implemented a script-based automation to streamline the process of data acquisition, analysis and reporting which reduced countless hours of work and saved the company significant cost.

-This tool automates the temperature mapping process for pharmaceutical equipment and storage areas.
-It handles data collection, file conversion, statistical analysis, and report formatting.
-The script integrates with iButton data loggers and T-Tech software to process the data, calculate min/max/mean statistics, generate graphs, and assist with report preparation.
+This tool handles data collection, file conversion between .dta to .csv, statistical analysis of the data, and then formatting a report.
+The script automates the download of data from iButton loggers and integrates with T-Tech software to process the data.
+It uses Pandas to calculate min/max/mean statistics, matplotlib to generate graphs and visuals of the data, and assists with report preparation.

-# Technologies
+# Tech Stack

 - Python
 - pyautogui